 - A trusted friend (someone who knows how to listen – you might even design something with them so that they know that you want to be heard, not to get advice)

-It’s tough to have these vulnerable conversations with your spouse or romantic partner, your parents, or others you live with because they are so closely aligned with you and it’s really hard for them to separate their own worries from yours.
+It’s tough to have these vulnerable conversations with your spouse or romantic partner, your parents, or others you live with because they are so closely aligned with you, and it’s really hard for them to separate their worries from yours.
 They’re concerned about money, what they’ll say to people close to them, or they may not know how to manage their own strong emotions.
-So, the people closest to you tend to the ones you consider seeking out for these conversations, and they can also surprise you at how awkward the conversation can become.
+So, while the people closest to you tend to be the ones you consider seeking out for these conversations, you may also be surprised by how awkward the situation can become.

 - Regular workouts (it’s actually very helpful to many people to be outside regularly – there’s something replenishing about the natural world for these folks)